ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 }
 ```

-The not yet implemented [RFC 1861] proposes to facilitate the coding by allowing
+The not-yet-implemented [RFC 1861] proposes to facilitate this encoding by allowing
 to declare opaque types in `extern` blocks.

 [RFC 1861]: https://rust-lang.github.io/rfcs/1861-extern-types.html